jimstorch/videotimers/README.md

 Generating 'stopwatch' video clips using FFMPEG

 I was looking for an easy way to add on-screen timers to a project but couldn't find it.
 After a lot of stackexchange googling
-I figured out to make them using just ffmpeg.
+I figured out how to make them using just ffmpeg.

 There are three shell scripts for Unix-like systems to create short 'count-up' video clips with 1/10th of second precision at 60fps.
 Again, you will need to have ffmpeg installed for them to work.
 The included scripts create 0.0 to 9.9 seconds, 00.0 to 99.9 seconds,